XtereO/blum-router/README.md

     <img width="134" src="https://webstockreview.net/images/comet-clipart-meteorite-4.png">
 </div>

-# Not stable!
+# Not tested!
+Will arround March 15.

 # Description

 This library based on [effector](https://www.npmjs.com/package/effector) and window.history.state without changing url and hash.
-Created for routing vk-mini-apps.
+Created for routing vk-mini-apps, also may useful in PWA.
 I recomend use it with @blumjs/cli.

 ## Usage